hcs-t4sg/wintersession-23-24-starter/README.md

 ## Introduction

-This project is a versatile starter project for T4SG web development projects.
-The stack and development tools have been chosen carefully to enable teams to develop rapidly on a variety of projects and build apps that are more easily maintainable by clients post-handoff.
+This project is a modified version of T4SG's [starter project for web development projects](https://github.com/hcs-t4sg/starter-project-2023-v2), designed for ease of use in instructional settings for novice programmers learning React.
+This was created for Wintersession 2023-2024.

 The project uses Next.js, a React-based framework with significant optimizations.
 The frontend uses `shadcn/ui`, an open-source library of UI components that are built with Radix primitives and styled with Tailwind CSS.
-The backend uses Supabase, an open-source Firebase alternative.
+The backend uses Firebase.
 The entire stack is written in Typescript to provide comprehensive typesafety across both frontend and backend.

+Although this project utilizes the Next.js 13 App Router, it is designed to only utilize **client components**.
+This is for Wintersession instructional purposes to mimic a traditional client-side React + Firebase project.
+In this case, the Next.js App Router provides an easy folder-based routing system to avoid the overhead of using an external package like `react-router`.

+Although this project can be repurposed for larger-scale projects (such as T4SG semester projects), note that the Firebase integration has only been accomplished for client components.
+However, integrating Firebase with React Server Components is possible ([reference here](https://firebase.google.com/codelabs/firebase-nextjs#0)) and is recommended if you intend to build a more performant webapp for a larger-scale project.
+Utilizing a Typescript adapter/ODM for Firestore such as [Typesaurus](https://typesaurus.com/) or [Fireschema](https://github.com/yarnaimo/fireschema) is also recommended.

 ---